bencullivan/OurTrips/README.md

 Authors: Ben Cullivan & Omar Alsaeed.

+The Our Trips app was created with the goal of connecting people across the globe through vacations.
+Sign up for the app, build your network of friends, and find dates that you and your friends are available to go on a trip!
+Our trips provides a single centralized location for planning a trip, sharing media, locations, and comments with your fellow trippers, and viewing past trips so that none of your memories are lost!

 Open Source Libraries from Github that were used:
 We did not modify these libraries, we merely used them for their functionality.
 We claim no rights to these libraries or any of the software within them.